 So, you've rented a new car for a dream vacation.
 While on your getaway, you get into an auto accident...not so dreamy any more, right?
-Car accidents can happen at any time to anyone under a number of circumstances, even while renting a car on vacation.
+Car accidents can happen at any time, even while renting a car on vacation.

 Renting cars has become second nature to us.
 They are no longer just for vacations.
 We rent cars for work trips, while ours cars or trucks are in the shop, moving or hauling, or when we simply need a different type of vehicle.
 The problem arises when we get into an accident.

 Knowing what to do can be confusing, especially since accidents and insurance is something we don't think about every day.
 Do the normal rules apply?
 How is the process different?
 And what can we do to be prepared?

 Follow the steps below to know what to do if you are in an accident with a rental car:

 Like a traditional car accident, the top priority is to make sure that everyone is okay.
 Call 911 if someone is hurt, and call the police to report the accident.
 Take pictures of the damage and exchange contact and insurance information with the other driver(s).
 You may not want to mention that you are driving a rental car up front as the other driver may see it as a window to take advantage of the situation.